SinTh0r4s/ExampleMod1.7.10/README.md

 Creating mod from scratch:
 1. Unzip [project starter](https://github.com/SinTh0r4s/ExampleMod1.7.10/releases/download/latest-starer/starter.zip) into project directory.
+2. Replace placeholders in LICENSE-template and rename it to LICENSE, or remove LICENSE-template and put any other license you like on your code.
+This is an permissive OSS project and we encourage you participate in OSS movement by having permissive license like one in template.
+You can find out pros and cons of OSS software in [this article](https://www.freecodecamp.org/news/what-is-great-about-developing-open-source-and-what-is-not/)
-2. Ensure your project is under VCS.
+3. Ensure your project is under VCS.
 For example initialise git repository by running `git init; git commit --message "initialized repository"`.
-3. Replace placeholders (edit values in gradle.properties, change example package and class names, etc.)
+4. Replace placeholders (edit values in gradle.properties, change example package and class names, etc.)
-4. Run `./gradlew setupDecompWorkspace` (if build fails with `Could not find :forgeBin:1.7.10-10.13.4.1614-1.7.10.` this should fix it)
+5. Run `./gradlew setupDecompWorkspace` (if build fails with `Could not find :forgeBin:1.7.10-10.13.4.1614-1.7.10.` this should fix it)
-5. Make sure to check out the rest sections of this file.
+6. Make sure to check out the rest sections of this file.
-6. You are good to go!
+7. You are good to go!

 We also have described guidelines for existing mod [migration](docs/migration.md) and [porting](docs/porting.md)